Documentation

 2. Enter the phone number

-The dialog shows the number it will dial when the number is valid.
+The dialog shows Will dial with the full number when it is valid.

 3. Click Call